vabuyia/TodoListReview/README.md

-Looking for review using the best practices
+Looking for review using the best practices, using DRY concept.